spacelabdev/spacelab-react/DeveloperOnboarding.md

 We use Github to track updates that need to be made to the website.
 If you notice a bug, please create a ticket for it right away, so it doesn't get lost or forgotten.

 Tickets should be labelled for clarity.
-The exsisting labels and their purposes are:
+The existing labels and their purposes are:

 -   New Feature: For a new feature or component
 -   Enhancement: Improvement to be made to an existing feature or component